 Corgis are cute and lovely dogs.
 They bring happiness wherever they go.
-Owning one is one of the best decisions any dog lover could make.
+Owning one is one of the best decisions any dog lover could make in their life.

 You don’t want your new family member starting trouble with your other fur babies.
 Do you?